Monarto, South Australia: A project to develop a new city

 In 1970, the Labor-led South Australian government, headed by Don Dunstan, was concerned that Adelaide would become overpopulated following rapid population growth caused by high rates of both birth and immigration in the two decades prior.
 In total, population growth was in excess of 3% per annum and the government estimated Adelaide would reach 1.5 million by the end of the century.
 Further, the authorities believed that the growing population would, sooner or later, become a threat to the social and environmental quality of urban life, which at the time was relatively high.
 An expansion of the city would also threaten the attractive wine-producing areas to the south and north of the city.

 To tackle the problems associated with Adelaide's rapidly increasing population, the state government proposed that another city should be built about 80 km east of Adelaide.
 The government held the view that it would work as a kind of supporting city, to which Adelaide residents could move.
 The government originally used the name "Murray New Town" for the proposed city, but subsequently adopted the name "Monarto" or, more formally, the "City of Monarto").

 The government estimated that 1.3 million was the optimal population for Adelaide, which meant that Monarto would have to accommodate about 200,000 people by the end of the century.
 Monarto would work as a satellite city to Adelaide and, since it was far enough away, it was important that Monarto should have its own identity and economy.
 That made it difficult to define what kind of city Monarto was supposed to be.

-Some people were suspicious about the project and the reasons behind it.
-For instance, some thought that the project was motivated by political interest and that the state government only wanted to improve its electoral prospects in nearby Murray Bridge.
-Others believed that the state government wanted to have a development project that was close to Adelaide and its economy, but still far enough from it to be included in the "new cities programme".
-Additionally, geographer Professor Peter Scott was sceptical about the idea of a new city, pointing out that population growth was less than had been projected.